 Port D is an 8-bit bi-directional I/O port with internal pull-up resistors (selected for each bit).
-The Port D output buffers have symmetrical drive characteristics with both high sink and source capability.
-As inputs, Port D pins that are externally pulled low will source current if the pull-up resistors are activated.
+The port D output buffers have symmetrical drive characteristics with both high sink and source capability.
+As inputs, port D pins that are externally pulled low will source current if the pull-up resistors are activated.
 The Port D pins are tri-stated when a reset condition becomes active, even if the clock is not running.

-Port D also serves the functions of various special features of the ATmega164P/324P/644P as listed on page 87.
+Port D also serves the functions of various special features of the ATmega164P/324P/644P as listed in Section 12.3.4 "Alternate Functions of Port D" on page 69.